 Specify the user name to log on to the samba service.
 Specifying this item cannot be omitted.
-Default value: None

 Specify the password to log on to the samba service.

 Notes on Samba monitor resources

 Concerning the samba versions checked for the operation, refer to "Application supported by the monitoring options" in the Installation Guide.